-18 hours of elective es (3 of w /hich m ust be up per lev el) 18 hrs (6 hours must be Account ing, Bu isiness, Compu ter Science Économic s, Lead ership, Math, Manage ment, or Foreign Language .) • • 0 0 ,
+18 hours of electives (3 of which must be upper level) 18 hrs (6 hours must be Accounting, Business, Computer Science, Economics, Leadership, Math, Management, or Foreign Language.)

-\ Strategic Business Capstone (BUSN 4543) 3 hrs\
+BUSN 4543 Strategic Business Capstone 3 hrs

 Minimum of 120 hours (45 of which must be upper level) is required for Bachelor of Science in Business Administration.